Sayan3990/Big-Data-PPT/Sayan-speech.md

 - To manage large user database
 - Accurate product information Push
 - Having insight into consumer demand
+- Finding consumer hotspots
 - Providing services to improve user experience

 Which improves sales as well as overall performance <br/>

 > Next Slide

-Here, Information about the research paper what we have chosen <br/>
+Research on Innovation of Automobile Marketing Mode Based on Big Data Marketing, this is the research paper, we have chosen.
+Link, DOI, other information is given. <br/>

 > Next Slide

-Thank you all
+Thank you all. <br/>

+> Next Slide

+We are group 1, group information is provided. </br>

+> End of PPT